Authored By :

 8. rebuke them sharply

 Thus we see that if an individual is rejecting the doctrine of Jesus Christ, or acting in an unchristian manner, if he refuses to repent and make amends, he is to be shunned after several admonitions.
 Some time ago while I was counseling a certain person, I mentioned to him that there are times when instead of praying for certain people, we may need to start praying against them.
 As I recall, this person was a little surprised and taken back by my counsel.
 However, we know for a fact that on certain occasions, the Disciples did in fact pray against -- or even curse -- their unbelieving enemies.
-For example, in the Book of Acts, we find the Apostle Paul cursing the evil sorcerer Elymas with blindness, as we see here:
+For example, in the Book of Acts, we find the Apostle Paul cursing the evil sorcerer Elymas with blindness, as we see by this group of verses:

 "And when they had gone through the isle unto Paphos, they found a certain sorcerer, a false prophet, a Jew, whose name was Barjesus: Which was with the deputy of the country, Sergius Paulus, a prudent man; who called for Barnabas and Saul, and desired to hear the word of God.
 But Elymas the sorcerer (for so is his name by interpretation) withstood them, seeking to turn away the deputy from the faith.
 Then Saul, (who also is called Paul,) filled with the Holy Ghost, set his eyes on him, And said, O full of all subtilty and all mischief, thou child of the devil, thou enemy of all righteousness, wilt thou not cease to pervert the right ways of the Lord?
 And now, behold, the hand of the Lord is upon thee, and thou shalt be blind, not seeing the sun for a season.
 And immediately there fell on him a mist and a darkness; and he went about seeking some to lead him by the hand.
 Then the deputy, when he saw what was done, believed, being astonished at the doctrine of the Lord."